-The two most important sources of income on commercial farms in Economic Area IV are field crops and livestock and livestock products other than dairy and poultry, except on Class VI farms (farms with gross sales of \$250 - \$1,200) where field crops along with home-consumed products are the two most important sources (Fig. 3).
+The two most important sources of income on commercial farms in Economic Area II are field crops and livestock and livestock products other than dairy and poultry, except on Class VI farms (farms with gross sales of \$250 - \$1,200) where field crops along with home-consumed products are the two most important sources (Fig. 3).

-Income from field crops for size groups of farms varied from 22 to 45 percent of the total and tended to decrease (as percentage of total) with increases in size of farm.
-The relative importance of income from dairy products varied from approximately 9 to 13 percent among the classes of farms.
-The percentage contribution of poultry sales and home-consumed products to gross income declined steadily with increase in size of farm up to Class I farms where the percentage contribution of poultry sales was more important than for any of the other size groups.
+Income from field crops for size groups of farms held fairly constant at about 40 percent of the total, except on Class I farms where the percentage contributions was about 25.
+The relative importance of income from dairy products varied from approximately 3 to 5 percent among the classes of farms.

+The percentage contribution of poultry sales and home consumed products to gross income declined steadily with increase in size of farm.

-Income from livestock other than dairy and poultry increased with increase in size of farm
+Income from livestock other than dairy and poultry increases with increase in size of farm

 On the other hand, the relative importance of livestock and livestock products (other than dairy and poultry) as a source of income increased steadily as size of farm increased.
-On Class VI farms livestock and livestock products accounted for only 15 percent of the gross income, whereas on Class I farms they made up over 57 percent of the income.
+On Class VI farms livestock and livestock products accounted for only 22 percent of the gross income whereas on Class I farms they made up over 65 percent of the income.